Meyer Intelligence Request briefing

 Entity Set: Source packet, signal archive, market actor, decision owner

-Escalation Threshold: Independent corroboration plus evidence tied to a live decision
+Escalation Threshold: Independent corroboration tied to a live leadership decision

 Corroboration Note: [Redacted]